 - A generic foundation-hosted project has a governance structure as defined by the foundation for all its projects.
 Additional rules and practices may apply, and they may have been written down in an informal way, but they are not legally actionable.
 I call it generic because it doesn’t add anything formal to the existing rules and practices.

-- A corporate foundation-hosted project has added to the general governance required by the foundation its own formally structured and recognized governance; it has been written down and is formally supported and hence legally actionable.
-I call it corporate because the need for additional governance only arises when companies enter the game.
+- A chartered foundation-hosted project has added to the general governance required by the foundation its own formally structured and recognized governance; it has been written down and is formally supported and hence legally actionable.
+In some cases, the charter has been executed as an incorporated subsidiary of the foundation.

-Other foundations then can help out, for whatever purposes.
-One reasonable purpose seems to be to offer guidance on documents, processes, and workflows, like the Joint Development Foundation is offering to Linux Foundation projects.
+Other foundations then can help out, for example, in an advisory role.
+One purpose seems to be to offer guidance on documents, processes, and workflows, like the Joint Development Foundation is offering to Linux Foundation projects.
 Other purposes seem to be mostly marketing or to satisfy giving historically motivated credits.

 Another complication is a hierarchy of governance structures.
 For example, the name of the Cloud Native Computing Foundation (CNCF) suggests that it incorporated as its own legal entity, but it didn’t.
 It is “just” another project of the Linux Foundation.
 The CNCF provides added formal governance rules and practices to its projects like Kubernetes, thereby extending and refining the general governance of the LF for its corporate foundation-hosted projects.
 I guess one can go overboard with a hierarchy of governance structures, each (ideally consistently) adding to superior organizations governance.
 I hope people will restrain themselves, though.

 The project websites are often confusing.
-With respect to the dominant foundation behind a project, students and researcher can use tools like GuideStar to dig into the actual non-profit.
-They should do so to ensure their terminology is consistent and important differences are not missed.
+With respect to the dominant foundation behind a project, one can use tools like GuideStar to dig into the actual non-profit.
+This helps ensure terminology is consistent and important differences are not missed.